rheera/album-of-the-year-analysis/README.md

 ## Data Description

 Albumoftheyear.org (AOTY), a popular website for album ratings and reviews, contains lists of the best albums for each year from 1950 to now.
-I've compilied a dataset of the top 100 albums from each year based on users scores.
+I've compiled a dataset of the top 100 albums from each year based on users scores.

 After gathering the album data I wanted to know the album duration and number of tracks so I used Discogs API on every album to enrich the data.